almtree/AroMaster/README.md

 - Accessible from anywhere
 - OS independent using Windows, Linux, Android or Mac browser
 - Auto firmware updates
-- Provide an Wifi Access Point
+- Provides a Wi-Fi hotspot
 - No need for extra Wifi router for connecting you Wifi devices (IP camera, Smart Plugs, etc) to the Internet
-- Direct integration with uAstro SkyPatroll (MSP) or uAstro Weather Station (MWS)
+- Direct integration with _uAstro SkyPatroll_ (MSP) or _uAstro Weather Station_ (MWS)
 ### Alpaca Daemon for Multiclient and MultDevice
 - Alpaca Discovery aware (no setup or configuration needed)
-- Implements  Dome, Switch (one for eatch pier), ObservingConditions and  SafetyMonitor
+- Implements Alpaca devices Dome, Switch (one for each pier), ObservingConditions and  SafetyMonitor
-- No need to instal ASCOM drivers
+- No need to install ASCOM drivers
-- Devices can be access simultaneously from different computers
+- Devices can be accessed simultaneously from different computers
 - OS agnostic, works with Windows, Linux, Android, Mac OS, etc
 ### Faults monitoring
 - Mains voltage